Glen end wait for first Derry SFC title

 Slaughtneil owned possession for the opening five minutes of the contest as Glen pulled all their 15 men behind the ball but the Emmets could not find a route through towards goal.

-In contrast, Glen corner-back Connor Carville, whose 85-year-old grandfather Michael McKeefry is one of the club's trustees after a lifetime of service, burst directly through the middle of the pitch to fire over his side's first point in the sixth minute and in truth, the Watty Graham's never looked back thereafter.
+In contrast, Glen corner-back and captain Connor Carville, whose 85-year-old grandfather Michael McKeefry is one of the club's trustees after a lifetime of service, burst directly through the middle of the pitch to fire over his side's first point in the sixth minute and in truth, the Watty Graham's never looked back thereafter.

 A Tallon free quickly doubled Glen's advantage and the outstanding McFaul then strode forward before floating over a towering effort.

-The same two men were on target again as Glen moved five ahead and they should have been even further in the clear when the water break was called as lively half-back Doherty fired wide from in front of the posts and Tallon missed a straightforward free.#
+The same two men were on target again as Glen moved five ahead and they should have been even further in the clear when the water break was called as lively half-back Doherty fired wide from in front of the posts and Tallon then missed a straightforward free.

-With Slaughtneil's dangerman Shane McGuigan having been totally bottled up in the opening quarter, his Derry team-mate Brendan Rogers tried to rally the holders by stroking over the Emmets' first point in the 17th minute.
+With Slaughtneil's dangerman Shane McGuigan having been totally bottled up in the opening quarter, his Derry team-mate Brendan Rogers tried to rally the holders by striding upfield from full-back to stroke over the Emmets' first point in the 17th minute.

-But McFaul responded with scoring his third sensational point of the opening period to restore the five-point margin.
+But McFaul responded by scoring his third sensational point of the opening period to restore the five-point margin.

-Glen seemed content with their advantage as they played keep ball for a couple of minutes but the last act of the first half saw them effectively put the match to bed as Tiarnan Flanagan's ball over the top of the Slaughtneil defence was flicked on by midfielder Glass for Tallon in turn to fly kick the ball to the roof of the net.
+Glen seemed content with their advantage as they played keep ball for a couple of minutes but the last act of the first half saw them effectively put the match to bed as Tiarnan Flanagan's fisted pass over the top of the Slaughtneil defence was flicked on by midfielder Glass for Tallon in turn to fly kick the ball to the roof of the net.

 Glass was wearing a protect mask during the contest and his two scores - after Slaughtneil's McGuigan had notched the first point after the resumption - helped Glen retain a compete stranglehold on the contest.